U.S. Route 31 in Indiana: Indianapolis to Michigan

 US 31 exits I-465 (coincidentally at exit 31) in Carmel, and continues northward as a freeway through Westfield.
 North of SR 38, it reverts to an at-grade expressway until reaching the Kokomo area, where it again becomes a full freeway to bypass that city to the east.
 North of the Kokomo area US 31 again becomes a rural expressway, which skirts Peru, Rochester, and Plymouth.
-At US 30 east of Plymouth, US 31 becomes a freeway again and remains so for the rest of its journey in the state.
+At US 30 east of Plymouth, US 31 becomes a freeway again and remains so for the rest of its path in the state.
 After bypassing Lakeville to the east, US 31 approaches South Bend.
 There the route converges with US 20 (St. Joseph Valley Parkway) and proceeds west and then north to bypass South Bend.
 After US 20 splits off to the west near the South Bend Airport, US 31 has an interchange with the Indiana Toll Road (I-80/I-90) before proceeding north into Michigan.